 Design for Ageing

-Demographic ageing is creating a shift in how we think and define homes, cities and public spaces.
-This subject explores sustainable approaches to keeping the older segment of the population physically and socially active.
+Demographic ageing is creating a shift in how to think and define homes, cities and public spaces.
+This subject explores feasible and sustainable approaches to keep the older segment of the population physically and socially active.
 Innovative changes in design can lead to significant advancements in service delivery, transportation models and homes that allow people to age in place.
 In addition, design principles for dementia and palliative care are a few of the many concepts that help minimise stress on people as they age and their families.
 Students will explore these topics and develop their own ideas about the way design can optimise the ageing process for comfort, security and overall well-being.

 Detailed Information ABPL90377